-Anton van Wouw is considered the father of South African sculpture and is well known for his portraits of the Shangaan, the indigenous people who lived in southern Mozambique and in the Northern Transvaal or Limpopo province of South Africa.
-The original Shangaans took their name from the Zulu warrior Soshangane, and were once the rulers of the Gaza Empire.
-Van Wouw spent a great deal of his time in the wilderness and developed a great admiration for the Boer nation as well as other indigenous groups.
+Anton van Wouw (1862-1945) is considered the father of South African sculpture and is well known for his portraits of the Shangaan, the indigenous people who lived in southern Mozambique and in the Northern Transvaal or Limpopo province of South Africa.
+The original Shangaans took their name from the Zulu warrior Soshangane and were once the rulers of the Gaza Empire.
+Van Wouw spent a great deal of his time in the wilderness and developed an immense admiration for the Boer nation as well as other indigenous groups.

-Born in a village near Utrecht in the Netherlands, van Wouw studied drawing and modelling at night classes from 1874 – 1889 in Rotterdam, soon discovering that his talents lay more towards modelling and sculpting.
-In 1890, after his studies were finished, van Wouw left the Netherlands to join his father who had emigrated to South Africa seven years previously.
+Born in Driebergen in the Netherlands, van Wouw studied drawing and modelling at the Rotterdam Academy of Art, soon discovering that his talents lay more towards modelling and sculpting.
+This led to training in the studio of Belgian sculptor Belgian sculptor, Joseph Graven.
+In 1890, after his studies were finished, van Wouw left the Netherlands to join his father in Pretoria who had emigrated to South Africa seven years previously.

-After moving to Pretoria he had to wait another decade before receiving his first and most important commission.
-This came from the financier Sammy Marks, who asked the sculptor to create a monumental statue of Paul Kruger, renowned as the figurehead of the Boer Resistance against the British during the Second Boer War (1899 – 1902).
-This commission made his name, and thereafter he enjoyed continued success.
+Ten years after moving to Pretoria he received his first commission which came from the financier and industrialist Sammy Marks.
+He asked the sculptor to create a monumental statue of Paul Kruger, President of the South African Republic and renowned as the figurehead of the Boer Resistance against the British during the Second Boer War (1899-1902).
+The statue still stands today at Church Square in Pretoria.

 Anton Van Wouw working in his studio circa 1910.

-His home in Pretoria is now the Van Wouw Museum as well as a national monument.
+Van Wouw’s home in Pretoria is now the Van Wouw Museum, a Dutch national monument.

 Carrier-Belleuse, A. E.